thalescomp/Project-Descriptions-for-Review/DevOps/P0/P0_Reviewer_Instructions.md

 #### Additional Information

 * Copious reviewer tips have been provided in the [rubric](https://review.udacity.com/#!/projects/7709298823/rubric).
 Please follow them diligently.
-* The Reviews Admin app does not render markdown.
-Please download the student submission and view it in the markdown viewer of your choice.
+* The Reviews Admin app does not render Markdown.
+Please download the student submission and view it in the Markdown viewer of your choice.
 * Learning Markdown is *not* one of the project goals.
 Please provide comments if the student makes mistakes with Markdown, but this is not grounds to ask the student to resubmit.